dcchan98/cpp_training_ground/README.md

-# Todo

-2. Make include directory and add in generated file for pprint
-3. Document the link of pprint if i want to update my hpp file
-4. Create python script to generate single file for OJ and also copy to clipboard in that script
-5. Make read me nice
 # cpp_training_ground

 # TODO cpp is cool and all, and using it makes you feel like a bad ass.
 These tools make you feel more bad ass, and remove some clunky parts by having a cooler print which python does better (the only thing it does better lel)